Kuenstlah/Puppet-BaseVM/README.md

 # Puppet-BaseVM

-Installs puppet and configures specific base settings.
+Installs puppet server+agent and configures specific base settings for a local server.
-This is mainly for test servers.

 # Tasks
-- Disables iptables
 - Adds and configures sshkey for root (add your pub.key)
-- Runs crond
+- Checks services: iptables;crond
-- Sets timezone to 'Europe/Berlin'
+- Sets timezone

 # Configuration
-Modify file 'modules/base/manifests/params.pp' as you need.
-Run 'setup.sh' afterwards and follow its instructions.
+- Run 'setup.sh' to install and setup Puppet v4
+- Rename 'hieradata/nodes/vm1.test.local.yaml' to the FQDN of your machine
+- Check 'hieradata/common.yaml' since it is used for global configuration.
+Once a .yaml in hieradata/nodes/ missess a parameter, common.yaml will be used.
+- Run puppet in a local instance: 'puppet apply /etc/puppetlabs/code/environments/production/manifests/site.pp'

-# Compatible to
+# Compatibility
 - (CentOS 5)
 - CentOS 6
 - (CentOS 7)